jungsoonist2021/scRNAseq_pipeline_python/README.md

 The data processing pipeline is broken down as follows :

-1.Obtaining the dataset as an anndata object 2.Preprocessing: Filtering out lowly expressed genes 3.Batch Correction
+1. Obtaining the dataset as an anndata object

-4.PCA
+2. Preprocessing: Filtering out lowly expressed genes

+3. Batch Correction

+4. PCA

-5.Dimensionality Reduction with UMAP
+5. Dimensionality Reduction with UMAP

-6.Leiden algorithm
+6. Leiden algorithm for community detection

-7.Sub-clustering of Centroid partition: PAGA : mention PCA and UMAP run again 8.scoreCT
+7. Sub-clustering of Centroid partition: PAGA : mention PCA and UMAP run again

+8. scoreCT

-9.Generation of dot plots for gene subsets of interest
+9. Generation of dot plots for gene subsets of interest

+10. Cluster Purity analysis